Strategies and Accommodation to Support Employment in People with FASD

-The following chart can be used to assess the wellbeing of the persons that you work with.
+The following chart can be used to assess the wellbeing of people you work with.

 WORK-RELATED SUPPORT 2 OF 4

-Once it has been established that a person with FASD is ready to take up employment, the logical next step would be to help them prepare for a successful and sustainable employment.
+Once a person is ready to take up employment, the next stage is to help them prepare for a successful and sustainable employment.

-Step 1. focuses on the types of employability skills that an individual generally requires to obtain and maintain a job.
+Focus on the types of skills that are generally required to obtain and maintain a job.

-Step 2. focuses on job fit.
-‘Job fit’ refers to the appropriate match between an employee and their work (duties).
-As such, it is an essential factor in fostering successful and sustainable employment.
+‘Job fit’ refers to the appropriate match between an employee and their work duties.
+It is an essential factor in fostering successful and sustainable employment.

-Establishing the right fit between the employee and the work they will be engaged in includes developing an awareness of what the individual with FASD is looking for in a job and career as well as what may be best suited to them given their unique interests, goals, current skillset and functioning.
+Establishing the right fit between the employee and the work they will be engaged in includes developing an awareness of what the person is looking for in a job and career, as well as what may be best suited to them, given their interests, goals, current skillset and functioning.

-At this preparation stage, it’s important to be aware of the types of job opportunities that may be appropriate and be ready to change jobs or identify opportunities to create jobs that are suitable.
+Be aware of the types of job that may be appropriate, be ready to support a change of jobs or identify opportunities with employers to create jobs, that would be more suitable.

-Employment service professionals should also endeavor to establish working relationships with potential employers that may be open to employing an individual with FASD and justice background.
+Employment service professionals should establish working relationships with potential employers that may be open to employing a person with FASD.

-This chart can be used to assess these steps:
+The following chart can be used to assess work preparedness.